AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Intro_to_Events/README.md

 <hr>

 :warning: **Note**: The `onkeypress` event handler has been deprecated and is no longer a recommended feature.
 Though some browsers might still support it, it may have already been removed from the relevant web standards, may be in the process of being dropped, or may only be kept for compatibility purposes.
-Avoid using it, and update existing code if possible.; see the [compatibility table](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onkeypress#browser_compatibility) to guide your decision.
+Avoid using it, and update existing code if possible; see the [compatibility table](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onkeypress#browser_compatibility) to guide your decision.
 Be aware that this feature may cease to work at any time.

 It is recommended to use the [`onkeydown`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onkeydown) event handler instead.